averykhoo/graph-reachability-zanzibar-index/README.md

 * add one edge at a time
 * make sure not to add any edges that were removed in the same transaction, or dedupe beforehand
 * rollback if a cycle is detected
 * both the edge store and the index should be in the same database
+* nested transactions to support adding multiple edges together?
+* optimization: single transaction, but will need multiple reads and a local cache before writing